 art&York is a 3 day event celebrating art, design & contemporary craft at York Racecourse Events Centre, North Yorkshire.

 Friday 25th, Saturday 26th & Sunday 27th October 2019

 120 artists showcasing their own work and selling direct to the public.

 Workshops, interactive areas, demonstrations, installations, artist talks, cafes & a warm and welcoming atmosphere in this lovely out of town venue.

 Each artist, collective and gallery that takes part in the show will have their own exhibition stand to work within.

-Please click the apply buttons below to find out more information – applications for 2019 are now live.
+Please click the apply buttons below to find out more information.